alex-page/alexpage.dev/src/blog/github-actions-npm/index.md

 ---
-layout: page
+layout: page--blog
-pagetitle:  GitHub actions for npm
+pagetitle: GitHub actions with npm scripts
-tags: blog
+tags: [ 'blog', 'featured' ]
 summary: Version control, deploy and host your website with GitHub
 ---
 Since the release of [GitHub actions](https://github.com/features/actions), I have been exploring ways I could reduce my usage of third party software.
 I was starting to lose track of the amount of programs I gave OAuth access to my GitHub account.